-Criminal liability for making, etc illicit recordings.
-[S 92/2013]
+Criminal liability for making, etc., illicit recordings.

-- 205. (1) A person commits an offence who, without sufficient consent - (a) makes for sale or hire; - (b) possesses, has custody or control of, or imports otherwise than for his private and domestic use;
+(a) makes for sale or hire;

+(b) imports otherwise than for his private and domestic use;

-- (c) makes available to the public;
+(c) makes available to the public;

-- (d) in the course of a business, possesses, with a view to committing any act infringing the rights conferred by this Part; or
+(d) in the course of a business, possesses, with a view to committing any act infringing the rights conferred by this Part; or a recording which is, and which he knows or has reason to believe is, an illicit recording.

-- (e) in the course of a business

-- (i) sells or lets for hire;

-- (ii) offers or exposes for sale or hire; or

-- (iii) distributes,

-a recording which is, and which he knows or has reason to believe is, an illicit recording.